 Day and night buses to Kep are available from $16-$19 which take around 8-10 hours.

+We can arrange a taxi to pick you up from Sihanoukville airport or your hotel.
 The 3 hour taxi ride will cost around $40.

 If you have any further questions, please feel free to contact us.